mr4tt/zotbot/README.md

 - [Links | near.blog](https://near.blog/links/)

 - [Erowid](https://www.erowid.org/)

-- [Nyan Cat's cousin who is listening to some lo-fi beats](https://hostrider.com) - ...the cat that has a habit of singing while coding.
-Meow.

 - [Collection of U.S. diaries](https://americandiaryproject.com/collection/) - The American Diary Project collection spans over 16 decades and 2 centuries, with many diaries available to read online.